aaronjanse/asciidots/readme.md

 `=`: equal to<br>
 `≠`: not equal to<br>

-Boolean operations return a dot with a value of `1` if true and `0` if false.
+Boolean operations return a dot with a value of `1` if the expression evaluates to true and `0` if false.

-These are only operators when located within brackets.
+These characters are only considered operators when located within brackets.
 When outside of brackets, symbols like `*` perform their regular functions as described earlier.

 Example:

 ```
-'' Simple subtraction:
+`` Simple subtraction:
-''   (3 - 2 = 1)
+``   (3 - 2 = 1)

    #
    $